 We have a very strong ethos of parental involvement that we are both proud of and grateful for.
 Our parent/carer rota is a key part of Playgroup life, helping to involve parents and carers in their children’s early education and helping us to provide more individual attention for the children.

-From September 2017 we are relaunching our parent help system to develop ‘Sofa Buddies’: by asking parents to volunteer occasionally to come and visit, spend time on the sofa and read and share books with the children.
-We will invite parents and carers to sign up to an hour sessions every so often to join us.
+From September 2017 we are relaunching our parent help system to develop ‘Sofa Buddies’: by asking parents to volunteer to sign up occasionally and spend time on the sofa and read and share books with the children.
+We are inviting parents and carers to sign up to help for an hour one session per term. (i.e. three times per year)

 We like to share birthdays and if your child is having a birthday you may bring in a cake to celebrate.
 Please be aware that some children may suffer from nut allergies and please avoid anything that may be a choking hazard.